VladFomin/SMPE-2025-2026/M2R ParallelQuicksort/report.md

 ### `/test/`

-This directory contains scripts used for running experiments, generating plots, and writing reports.
+This directory contains scripts used for running experiments and generating plots.
-It includes:

-- **`run_experiments.py`** — executes the sorting programs with multiple input sizes and records execution times
-- **`plot.py`** — visualizes the collected data and produces performance graphs
-- **`report.md`** — the final written report with all analysis and figures

----

 ### `/scripts/data/`

 This folder stores all measurement data and generated results, including:

 - **CSV files** containing average execution times (e.g., `averages.csv`)
-- **Figures and charts** displaying algorithm performance and confidence intervals

-Each experiment session is saved in a dedicated subdirectory for better organization.

 ## Results